 Clinical Trials: High Rate Of Wrongness

-Prescription drug intake is at all-time high.
+Prescription drug intake is at an all-time high.
 In 2014, 4.3 billion prescriptions were filled by Americans – that’s approximately three prescriptions per person.
 All those drugs cost consumers $374 billion, according to a Consumer Safety report.
 It’s hard to believe that despite all that pill popping, one in every two people today suffer from a chronic illness, according to a recent study.

 Each successful new drug costs, on average, roughly $800 million to develop and, depending on many variables, this number can reach $1.5 billion.
 To get approved by the FDA, a drug has to undergo several clinical trials to prove its value and benefits to patients.
 Consider that according to Consumer Reports, their parameters do not adequately assess safety.
 The studies oftentimes are too small, too short, and/or too unrealistic.

 Meanwhile, looking back on past decades, the majority of drug trials were originally administered and funded by the National Institute of Health (NIH).
 Today, however, researchers from John Hopkins University found that “the drug and device industry now funds six times more clinical trials than the federal government.”

 “What this means is that drug manufacturers and private investors are funding more clinical trials that they have a personal stake in,” explains Caitlin Hoff, Health & Safety Investigator for Consumer Safety.
 “This bias has led to trial data being skewed, tests being ill-preformed, or key findings being left out of reports.”

 Take for instance a study authored by Reshma Jagsi, M.D., D.Phil., assistant professor of radiation oncology at the U-M Medical School, that found that nearly one-third of cancer research published in high-impact journals disclosed a conflict of interest.